Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Abstract

 \section{Abstract}

 We present NavACL, a method of automatic curriculum learning tailored to the navigation task.
 NavACL is simple to train and efficiently selects relevant tasks using geometric features.
-In our experiments, deep reinforcement learning agents trained using NavACL in collision-free environments significantly outperform state-of-the-art agents trained with uniform sampling -- the current standard.
-Furthermore, our agents are able to navigate through unknown cluttered indoor environments to semantically-specified targets using only RGB images.
-Collision avoidance policies and frozen feature networks support transfer to unseen real-world environments, without any modification or retraining requirements.
+In our experiments, deep reinforcement learning agents trained using NavACL significantly outperform state-of-the-art agents trained with uniform sampling -- the current standard.
+Furthermore, our agents can navigate through unknown cluttered indoor environments to semantically-specified targets using only RGB images.
+Obstacle-avoiding policies and frozen feature networks support transfer to unseen real-world environments, without any modification or retraining requirements.
 We evaluate our policies in simulation, and in the real world on a ground robot and a quadrotor drone.
 Videos of real-world results are available in the supplementary material.\footnote{Also available at \url{https://www.youtube.com/playlist?list=PLkG_dDkoI9pjPdOGyTec-sSu20pB7iayC}}